fosspointer/code_standard/README.md

-# FossPointer Code Standard for C++
+# Fosspointer Coding Standard for C++

 **Version 1.0**

 This programming standard was made to ensure optimal code readability, efficiency, consistency and maintainability.
-It also aims to avoid "naming collisions*", and ensure proper namespacing practices as well.
+It also aims to avoid naming collisions*, and ensure proper namespacing practices as well.

 ## Sections
 - [File Layout](./file_layout.md)